 Now comes the fun part!

-Dotted your i’s, crossed your t’s, and ready to make a change?
-Go check out our catalog of best-selling Shopify themes and see if anything catches your eye.
+Dotted your i’s, crossed your t’s and ready to make a change right now?
+Then go check out our catalogue of best-selling Shopify themes and see if anything catches your eye.